Molokans in Mexico: Guadalupe Valley

 As we explored the neat village, we marveled at being transported back into an exotic peasant community.
 Red-bearded men greeted us with grave courtesy; their womenfolk, starched aprons over long skirts, shyly smiled from the doorways of peak-roofed houses.
 Window boxes overflowed with bright flowers.
 A sauna-type bath house shared space with each kitchen garden.
 Sleek dairy herds (Malakan translated as Milk Drinker) were sheltered in sturdy barns when not browsing the lush pastures.
 We kept our distance from flocks of aggressive geese and colonies of bee hives.

 However, one encroachment of the modern world charmed us.
 Half-naked Indian lads were playing soccer with their Russian friends.
 Even more surprising, the Indians were shouting in Russian during the heat of the game. ...
 Indian genes have mixed with Russian and Mexican to evolve into the mestizo. ...
-The Malakans have left their graves among what is now an ejido [Indian] cemetery — and the legacy of a few red-headed Mexicans.
-[This is the first documentation taboo racial mixing of white Molokans in the New World.]
+The Pryguny Malakans have left their graves among what is now an ejido [Indian] cemetery — and the legacy of a few red-headed Mexicans.
+[This is the first documentation taboo racial mixing of white Pryguny in the New World.]

-16. Ivan Guryevich Samarin (1857-1948) — the "Great Molokan Communicator"
+16. Ivan Guryevich Samarin (1857-1948) — the "Great Spiritual Christian Molokan Communicator"

 Reproduced from the pages of the Molokan Review, 1949, by Jon Kalmakoff on the Doukhobor Genealogy Website.